 e.
 Mandates, bans.

 Category C cities that choose to implement this best practice are recognized upon completion of at least one action.
 Category B cities that choose to implement this best practice are recognized upon completion of at least one of actions 1 through 3, and at least one of actions 4 through 8.
 Category A cities that choose to implement this best practice are recognized upon completion of at least action 1 or 2 and at least one of actions 4 through 8.

 Cheap energy, mass-produced items, and a linear “take, make, waste” attitude has led us to believe that throwing stuff away would have minimal ecological or financial consequences.
 The “waste” part, however, is larger than we think.
-Every ton of garbage that we throw “away” generated 5 tons of waste during its manufacture and 20 tons of waste at the site of resource extraction (mining, pumping, logging, farming.)
-During the 20th century the “taking and making” part (including food) increasingly happened outside city boundaries, but when accounted for in a city consumption-based greenhouse gas inventory, city GHG emissions end up being up to 40% of the total.
+Every ton of garbage that we throw “away” generated about 5 tons of waste during its manufacture and 20 tons of waste at the site of resource extraction (mining, pumping, logging, farming.)
+During the 20th century the “taking and making” part (including food) increasingly happened outside city boundaries, but when accounted for in a city consumption-based greenhouse gas inventory, GHG emissions can end up being 40% larger than the "snow-globe" geographic-based GHG calculation.